United Way chief headed to Chicago

 “He has worked tirelessly to connect donors, volunteers and partners to the impact work needed in our community,” said Wes Beckner, board chair and BB&T regional president.

 Garrett spent five years in fundraising roles with Metro Chicago from 2005 to 2010.
-He said the new job allows his family to return to where his wife’s professional career is based, while letting him continue his work with the United Way.
+He said the new job will allow his family to return to where his wife’s professional career is based, while letting him continue his work with the United Way.

 “Charlotte welcomed me with open arms and afforded me the opportunity to work on our community’s most pressing issues,” he said.
 “It has been the privilege of my career to be part of our community’s efforts to drive opportunity for all.”